lucinoboa/Transcriptomics_Coffee-Rust/README.md

 ```
 [Check the report](multiqc_report_roya_trimmed.html)

-## Step4: Alignment to the Reference Genome
+## Step 4: Alignment to the Reference Genome
 ### Create a folder for results.
 ```bash
 cd data2/lnoboa/roya_transcriptomics/